salottodev/bisq-mobile/docs/architecture.md

 4. Mock facades + `MainPresenter`, not networking or bisq2 core, in shared presenter tests.
 5. Follow [AGENTS.md](../AGENTS.md) testing rules (allowlist, catalog, leaf bases, recipes).
 6. Wire a `factory` in the right presentation module; choose the lifecycle helper from the table above.
+7. Put behaviour in the component that owns the rule or data, and watch for reverse dependencies hidden behind callbacks and listeners: [agent-guidelines.md § Architecture ownership](agent-guidelines.md#architecture-ownership).

 ---